This macaroni salad is a classic side dish for good reason.

 - Prepare Add-Ins: While the macaroni is boiling, chop the veggies or add-ins.

-- Elbows can be swapped for any short pasta.
-Try ditalini, small shells, or wagon wheels.
+- Elbows can be swapped for ditalini, small shells, or wagon wheels.

-- Ensure add-ins are diced about the size of the macaroni.
+- Dice the add-ins about the size of the macaroni for a bit in each bite.

-- Rinsing the pasta after draining stops it from cooking and ensures it isn’t mushy or sticky.
+- Rinse the pasta after draining to stop it from cooking.

 Ingredients

-- ½ pound elbow macaroni uncooked (approx. 2 cups dry), or any short pasta
+- ½ pound elbow macaroni approx. 2 cups dry, or any short pasta

 Add Ins* (see note)